What We Believe

 The Lord Jesus Christ will return in person, to judge everyone, to execute God’s just condemnation on those who have not repented and to receive the redeemed to eternal glory.

-You may find some of this language difficult or confusing.
-However, it is important to use precise language in order to make things clear.
-If there is something here you would like to ask about, please get in touch using the details at the bottom of this page.
+As in other areas of life, it is important to use precise language in order to make things clear.
+If there is anything here which you would like clarified, please get in touch with us using the details at the bottom of the page.